minhluannguyen/nice-curl-vuln-reporter/README.md

     <name>:
       config_path: vm-configs/<name>.nix
       networking:
-        inbound_guest_ports: ...
-        inbound_host_ports: ...
-        outbound_guest_ports: ...
-        outbound_host_ports: ...
+      allowed_tcp_ports: [ ... ]
 ```

 Each node under `vm.custom_vms.<name>` defines a custom VM configuration with the hostname `<name>`.
 This is useful for more complex scenarios that require more than 2 VMs or different types of interactions between the VMs.

-Currently, the custom VMs only support networking configuration that is similar to the client and attacker blocks, but with both inbound and outbound port forwarding options available.
-The `config_path` field allows extending the default VM configuration for each custom VM using NixOS configurations.
+The custom VM configuration allows both receiving and sending traffic, so it specifies `allowed_tcp_ports` to allow inbound traffic to the VM similarly to the attacker block, but it also allows outbound traffic to any port by default.

 ## Test script block